vmware/weathervane/doc/userDocs/usersGuide.md

     until the cluster has assigned an IP address to the service.
 1. In a browser which can access the service IP address, enter the URL `https://192/168.20.20`, where you should replace the IP address with the address from the previous step.
+You may need to accept security overrides as Weathervane uses self-signed certificates.
 1. The UI will load in the browser.
 You can log in with the username `guest@foobar.xyz` and the password `guest`.
 At this point you can join auctions, bid on items, and explore the rest of the application.
 Note that not